-The research is further supported by related disciplines from the Technische Universität Berlin, the Brandenburgische Technische Universität Cottbus-Senftenberg, the Universität der Künste Berlin and the Hochschule für Technik und Wirtschaft Berlin.
-Further partners are the Medizinhistorisches Museum der Charité Berlin as well as the Brandenburgisches Landesamt für Denkmalpﬂege und Archäologisches Landesmuseum.
+The research was further supported by related disciplines from the Technische Universität Berlin, the Brandenburgische Technische Universität Cottbus-Senftenberg, the Universität der Künste Berlin and the Hochschule für Technik und Wirtschaft Berlin.
+Further partners were the Medizinhistorisches Museum der Charité Berlin as well as the Brandenburgisches Landesamt für Denkmalpﬂege und Archäologisches Landesmuseum.

-International cooperation partners include the Institute for the Study of the Ancient World (New York), University College London and the École Normale Supérieure de Paris, Laboratoire d’Excellence Transfers.
+International cooperation partners included the Institute for the Study of the Ancient World (New York), University College London and the École Normale Supérieure de Paris, Laboratoire d’Excellence Transfers.